 Of course, it doesn't stop with students — our expert faculty conducts groundbreaking research in more than 90 research centers or facilities, including four U.S. Feed the Future labs.
 K-State also is developing important partnerships with the National Bio and Agro-defense Facility, which is being constructed adjacent to the Manhattan campus.

 The university fulfills its obligation to outreach largely through K-State Research and Extension, which makes research-based information available to all Kansans.
-In fact, there is an extension office in each of the 105 counties in the state.
+In fact, there are extension offices all across the state.

 That's the Wildcat Way.